Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 computation that failed to produce a result, so it is also falsy.
 The

-module provides a FailedTest
+'unit-test module provides a FailedTest type, representing a

 failed unit test, which is also falsy.
 In general, when defining your